cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

     .attributes.find((attribute: any) => attribute.key === "spender").value
 ```

+Although the above is a perfectly valid way to extract specific values from a transaction's message, it is not the recommended way to do so.
+The benefit of importing the message types is that you don't have to manually dig through the raw log of each `Tx` you're looking to use in your application.
 </ExpansionPanel>

 These actions are example uses of the read-only `StargateClient` and of the serialization tools that come with CosmJS.